zachhannum/the-dark-between/src/pages/The Dark Between - Campaign Sessions/Planning.md

 ### Arlo’s Meeting with Jax

 - Gives him a tinwheel that has a copy of the second tinwheel on it
-- Says that the timetable has moved up for his assignment, needs him to move on [[The Sonxai]] warehouse today, because they’ve gotten word that something spooked them and the warehouse is being shutdown.
+- Says that the timetable has moved up for his assignment, needs him to move on the [[Sonxai]] warehouse today, because they’ve gotten word that something spooked them and the warehouse is being shutdown.

 ### Meeting at the [[Saetorim Institute]]